banner

 The script performs the following operations:

-• Installs acme.sh to ~/.acme.sh/
+• Installs acme.sh to ~/.acme.sh/;

-• Automatically creates a cronjob script to check the certificate every day and automatically update it if it is about to expire.
+• Automatically creates a cronjob script to automatically check the certificate every day and update it if it is about to expire.

 Different providers require different API keys.
 You can click here to view detailed tutorials.
 Here, I will use Alibaba Cloud as an example.